Is Your Collection Ready to Meet the Challenge?

 Obtain a current Plant Collections Network application form from Plant Collections Network Manager Pam Allenstein: firstname.lastname@example.org.
 Colleagues from organizations holding a Nationally Accredited Plant Collection™ can help you determine whether your collection is ready for accreditation and can assist you in completing the application.
 Please note, a complete Plant Collections Network application includes a non-refundable fee which goes toward the review of the collection.

-Step 2 - Prepare a one-page letter signed by your institution’s Director/CEO explaining the need for a Mt.
-Cuba Center Challenge Grant and how the funds would be used.
-This request must be submitted in conjunction with an Plant Collections Network application to be eligible.
+Step 2 - Prepare a one-page letter signed by your institution’s Director/CEO explaining the need for a Plant Collections Network Challenge Grant and how the funds would be used.
+This request must be submitted in conjunction with a Plant Collections Network application to be eligible.

 Criteria & Review Procedure:

 A $1,000 Challenge Grant will be awarded to an eligible Plant Collections Network applicant only following a positive written recommendation for inclusion in the Plant Collections Network program.
 These grants are available on a first-come, first-served basis determined by the date on which a complete Plant Collections Network application is received.
 Challenge Grant requests will not influence the outcome of your Plant Collections Network application.
 After the site reviewer has submitted an evaluation recommending full or provisional accreditation for the collection, you will receive a Nationally Accredited Plant Collection™ certificate and a copy of the report.
 A separate notification will be sent regarding the Challenge Grant along with a check to successful applicants.

 Grantees are required to submit a letter within sixty days of receiving a Plant Collections Network Challenge Grant explaining how these funds were used.

 Plant Collections Network is a program of the American Public Gardens Association in partnership with USDA Agricultural Research Service.